Feminist sexology: Lesbianism

 Lesbianism is a major theme of feminist sexology.
-Lesbian society and culture is one that is often over-looked by general society resulting in lesbian women being disregarded and ultimately ignored in public and professional spaces.
+Lesbian society and culture is one that is often overlooked by general society resulting in lesbian women being disregarded and ultimately ignored in public and professional spaces.
 In the workplace, for example, lesbian women are often still sexualized and forced to play the role of the 'heterosexual female.'
 Feminist theorist Adrienne Rich discusses this type of oppression in her article, "Compulsory Heterosexuality":

 Women endure sexual harassment to keep their jobs and learn to behave in a complacently and ingratiatingly heterosexual manner… the woman who too decisively resists sexual overtures in the workplace is accused of being 'dried-up and sexless, or lesbian.

 The lesbian in society is of utmost importance in that she bears the weight of judgement and oppression on her shoulders for love and the progression of the woman.
 On page 649 of "Compulsory Heterosexuality" Rich writes, "Lesbian existence comprises both the breaking of a taboo and the rejection of a compulsory way of life."